omics-datascience/BioAPI/README.md

                         "vogelstein",
                         "sanger_cgc"
                     ],
-                    "therapeutic": [
+                    "therapeutic":[
                         {
-                            "alterations": "Oncogenic Mutations",
+                            "alterations":"Oncogenic Mutations",
-                            "cancer_types": "Prostate Cancer, NOS, Prostate Cancer",
+                            "cancer_types":"Prostate Cancer, NOS, Prostate Cancer",
-                            "drugs": "Olaparib",
+                            "drugs":"Olaparib",
-                            "level_of_evidence": "1"
+                            "level_of_evidence":"1"
                         }
                     ]
                 }
             }
             ```
     Keep in mind:
         - If a gene passed in the body is not found in the database, it will not appear in the response.
         - If one of the fields for a gene has no value in the database, it will not appear in the response.
         - Values for cancer types use the [OncoTree nomenclature](http://oncotree.mskcc.org/).

 ### Gene Ontology terms related to a list of genes